Menu

 At This Institute You Will...

-• Explore careers in health science, research and medicine.
+• Explore careers in health science, research, and medicine.

-• Practice hands on-medical skills like assessing vital signs and interviewing patients.
+• Practice hands-on medical skills like assessing vital signs and interviewing patients.

 • Choose from a variety of hands-on lab activities and workshops led by health professionals and college faculty.